EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Governance-and-compliance.md

                     * Owner of the SharePoint site or OneDrive account
                     * Owner of the SharePoint or OneDrive content
             * User overrides
-                * Allow users to override policy restrictions in Fabric (indlucing Power BI), Exchange, SharePoint, OneDrive, and Teams.
+                * Allow users to override policy restrictions in Fabric (including Power BI), Exchange, SharePoint, OneDrive, and Teams.
                     * Require a business justification to override
                     * Override the rule automatically if they report it as false positive